rogrenke/Bank_tech_testV01/README.md

 As a user
 So that I can see what's going on with my account,
-I want to be able to print a bank statement with shows all transactions
+I want to be able to print a bank statement which shows all transactions

 ```